 Although their paper is a little dense, their argument is simple.
 Both self-management and health promotion require people to have power.
 But people experiencing social disadvantage often have little power.
 Indeed, the impact of that social disadvantage, including fewer opportunities for work and poorer health, reduces their power further.
 In the end, self-management and health promotion become the preserve of the privileged.

 We’re beginning to see programmes aimed at increasing people’s power, usually through community organising.
 Europe is perhaps a decade behind the US where the community organising sector includes over 300 organisations and raises about $200m annually.
 But recently Ariadne, a network of 550 European funders across 23 countries, partnered with the European Community Organising Network (ECON), to make the case for more support for community organising as a force for social justice.
-In England, Company Organisers Ltd, a charity and the home of the National Academy of Community Organising, is looking to build on its excellent work to date and create a sustainable infrastructure for community organising across the nation.
+In England, Community Organisers Ltd, a charity and the home of the National Academy of Community Organising, is looking to build on its excellent work to date and create a sustainable infrastructure for community organising across the nation.